rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 </transcodingTask>
 ```

-Each ROLE and USER gets a new primary key value and the foreign key references from USER to ROLE are reassigned to match
+Each ROLE and USER gets a new primary key value, and the foreign key references from USER to ROLE are reassigned to match
 the new id values.

 ### Cascaded Transcoding